 “Even though the Food and Drug Administration does not object to the use of the term “natural” if “nothing artificial or synthetic” is added, there’s no definition for the term, which essentially means no regulation and no oversight.
 As a result, “natural” processed foods can include ingredients from nature that are processed into artificial ingredients and may also come from plants grown with toxic pesticides, bioengineered seeds, and chemicals processed with synthetic solvents.
 Meat labeled as “natural” can come from animals that were raised with daily doses of antibiotics and other drugs, given artificial growth hormones, fed genetically engineered soy and corn feed and other artificial ingredients and continually confined indoors.”

 You might conclude that a ban is a bit severe.
 Why not set regulation and quality standards, define the term, so it actually carried a distinct meaning to the consumer?
 There’s the rub.
 Efforts to define the term have not gone well.
-Here’s a brief history of the Food and Drug Administration’s sorry attempts going back to 1991.
+Here’s a brief history of the Food and Drug Administration’s sorry attempts (link no longer available) going back to 1991.

 It’s a common political phenomenon these days.
 Any attempt to find common ground between corporate agriculture, government, and consumer interests is going to be nigh-impossible.
-Somebody always has more money, and it’s not those of us who are spending our cash on dubiously labeled foods.
+Somebody always has more money, and it’s not those of us who are spending our cash on misleading food labels.

 Before long, the alternative press had picked up the story spurred by the CR report and the movement, though not viral by any means, will gain momentum as more people become aware of it.
 Nathanael Johnson over at Grist has one of the better takes, saying that, as this link he provides suggests, as long as there are Natural Cheetos there is no “natural.”